 Before working at SUMC, Israel gained skills in targeted experiential marketing as a Nightlife Brand Ambassador for GMR Marketing, lightning fast delivery props as a bike courier, and worked as an Event Coordinator for the French-American Chamber of Commerce before that.

-Rudy is a Project Associate for initiatives throughout SUMC, from a carsharing improvement study to the Federal Transit Administration’s Innovation and Knowledge Accelerator.
+Rudy is a Senior Project Associate for initiatives throughout SUMC, from a carsharing improvement study to the Federal Transit Administration’s Innovation and Knowledge Accelerator.

 He comes to the Shared Use Mobility Center from a career in book publishing in New York and Chicago, which has left him with a love of good writing in many genres.
 One day, Rudy hopes to apply his A.B. in Medieval Studies at the University of Chicago to a modern urban theory.
 In the meantime, he will complete his Masters in Urban Planning and Policy at the University of Illinois at Chicago.